Institutional Code of Conduct

 Conflict of Commitment

 Activities and economic and professional interests should be free of conflicts of interest and also of the appearance of impropriety.
 Individuals should not compromise professional values for personal goals, they should make an appropriate disclosure in those instances where conflicts occur.
-See also OTC 1.09 Conflicts of Interest and Substantial Interests Disclosure, 3.52 Inappropriate Relationships and 4.02(p) Conflict of Interest.
+See also OTC 1.09 Conflicts of Interest and Substantial Interests Disclosure Policy, 3.52 Inappropriate Relationships and 4.02(p) Conflict of Interest.

 All entries into college records should accurately reflect each transaction.